adameva1/training/readme.md

     $ git merge --abort         Aborts the merge during conflicts
     $ git cat-file -p a3798b    Provide content or type and size information for repository objects

-Example:

-    $ git status         Shows the current state of the repository

 Here are some standard situations, and a git command.
 Draw the result, and add some explanation: